-Parent/Teacher conferences are held once per semester in the Fall and Spring.
+Parent/Teacher conferences are held twice a year in the Fall and Spring.
 Sign-up sheets will be posted at least two weeks in advance of the actual conferences.
 When signing up, please be mindful that we schedule conferences in fifteen minute time blocks.
 If you have questions or concerns that need attention beyond this time frame, please speak with one of the lead preschool teachers to set up a different time to meet.
 The children are observed and assessed using developmentally appropriate tools.
 The information gathered serves a guide for determining where the children are developmentally and where, as parents and teachers, we would like for them to be.

 Both morning and afternoon snack are provided by Learning Tree.
 Lunches are provided by parents and needs to consist of a fruit, veggie, grain and protein.
 Snacks from lunches will only be opened once the “healthy” parts of lunches are eaten and only one snack item will be offered if multiple items are packed.
 Neither candy nor pop will be offered at any time, so please leave these items at home.
 Milk and utensils are provided and do not need to be packed by parents.

 Our center wide naptime begins at 1pm and ends at 3pm.
-The children are required per Minnesota Licensing requirements to be on their cots and resting for a period of at least 30 minutes.
+The children are required per Minnesota Licensing requirements to be on their mats and resting for a period of at least 30 minutes.
 Due to this requirement, we as a center are not able to have any child that is here during this time not participate in having the scheduled nap time.
-If children do not fall asleep, but have rested quietly for the required thirty minutes, we will supply them with a quiet activity to be done at their cots while the other students continue to rest.
+If children do not fall asleep, but have rested quietly for the required thirty minutes, we will supply them with a quiet activity to be done at their mats while the other students continue to rest.

 Dressing For The Day